Ahmad Sharbini

-Ahmad Sharbini (أحمد الشربيني; born 21 February 1984) is a Croatian football executive and director of NK Rječina and former professional player who played as a striker.
+Ahmad Sharbini (أحمد الشربيني; born 21 February 1984) is a Croatian football former professional player who is playing as a striker, and working as a sporting director for OŠK Omišalj.

 Club career

 Ahmad Sharbini began his professional career with HNK Rijeka in the Croatian Prva HNL in January 2003, when he signed his first professional contract.
 In the first four seasons with the club, he scored 39 league goals and 9 cup goals.
 With 21 goals to his account, he was the club's leading goalscorer in the 2006–07 season.
 He was also the league's second top goalscorer behind Eduardo da Silva.
 In late 2007 and early 2008, he had stints with Al-Wahda FC (Abu Dhabi) and FC Luzern.
 In mid-2008, Sharbini returned to Rijeka, and in the 2008–09 season, with 17 goals in all competitions, he was the club's joint top goalscorer with his brother Anas Sharbini.

 After the first league match in the new season, on 13 August 2009, he signed for Hajduk Split with his brother Anas.
 During his three years with Hajduk, Ahmad scored only 5 goals and most of the time struggled to make the starting line-up.
 Following his departure from Hajduk, he had three short stints in late 2012 and 2013, with NK Istra 1961, Al-Wehda Club (Mecca) and NK Jedinstvo Bihać, respectively.

 Following an 18-month break, since August 2015, Ahmad has been playing for NK Rječina in Croatia's fifth tier.
-Since mid-2014, he has also been serving as the club's chairman.
-In 2016 he joined NK Grobničan for one season period.
+Since mid-2014, he has also been serving as the club's chairman, and in 2016, the coach.
+Since 2016, and at the same time, he also played for NK Grobničan.

+In 2020, Sharbini returned to football, joining OSK Omišalj, where he would take the position of sports director mid-2022 as well.